 - Start with penetration tests and risk assessments that check for vulnerabilities inside and outside of your organization.
 You must have firewall protection, but in this modern world, that is not enough.
 However, firewalls should always include a visibility tool (IDS) and a control tool (IPS) for monitoring traffic coming AND going.

-- The best way to secure your information is to be proactive rather than reactive.
+- The best way to secure your corporate information is to be proactive rather than reactive.
 Have systems in place to do behavioral analysis and anomaly detection so that you get alerts BEFORE someone gets in or out of your organization.

 - Make sure you get regular check-ups.
 Vulnerability scans should be followed with vulnerability exploits.
 These should be run more than once a year.
 Use your internal tools and outside help for a better look at your potential weak spots.
 Leave no stone unturned.